apple2373/chainer_caption_generation/README.md

  python train_caption_model.py -d ./yourdirectory
 ```

-##I wnat to train from other data.
+##I want to train from other data.
-Sorry, current implementation does not suport it.
+Sorry, current implementation does not support it.
 You need to preprocess the data.
 Maybe you can read and modify the code.

-##I wnat to fine-tune CNN part.
+##I want to fine-tune CNN part.
-Sorry, current implementation does not suport it.
+Sorry, current implementation does not support it.
 Maybe you can read and modify the code.